-- We design an automatic ambient camera calibration algorithm without the prior knowledge of camera poses and human intervention, compared with recent works. - We fully prototype iMAC and conduct extensive experiments in 5 different scenarios with 4 state-of-the-art approaches.
-The evaluation results show that with zero start-up efforts, iMAC achieves sub-meter accuracy (0.68m location error on average), outperforming existing works by 76.2%.
+- We propose a novel system to fuse ambient-camera-based and mobile-camera-based approaches, making the most of their complementary advantages while overcoming the drawback about labor-intensive start-up efforts.
+To the best of our knowledge, this is the first work that integrates ambient camera and mobile camera together and achieves enhanced localization accuracy. - We design an automatic ambient camera calibration algorithm without the prior knowledge of camera poses and human intervention, compared with recent works. - We fully prototype iMAC and conduct extensive experiments in five different scenarios with four state-of-the-art approaches.
+The evaluation results show that with zero start-up efforts, iMAC achieves sub-meter accuracy (0.68-m location error on average), outperforming existing works by 76.2%.

-In the rest of this paper, we first present an overview in Section 2, followed by automatic construction of projection map in Section 3.
+In the rest of this article, we first present an overview in Section 2, followed by automatic construction of projection map in Section 3.
 Instant crowd fingerprint model is presented in Section 4.
 Section 5 explains how we achieve precise localization and tracking with confidence-aware estimation.
-We introduce the settings of experiments in section 6 and make detailed evaluations in Section 7.
+We introduce the settings of experiments in Section 6 and make detailed evaluations in Section 7.
 In the end, we review the related work in Section 8 and conclude the proposed work in Section 9.